DougReeder/hominid-web/content/reviews/mind-pool.md

 ---
-title: “The Mind Pool“ by Charles Sheffield
+title: “The Mind Pool” by Charles Sheffield
 date: 1993-06-20
 tags:
   - novel